weberlab-hhu/Predmoter/README.md

 > ``predmoter.utilities.converter``, as pyBigWig is only available on Linux.
 > The only coverage file output possible would then be bedGraph files.

-Another helpful option to convert bigwig to bedGraph files and vice versa on Linux is using the binaries from [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/admin/exe/).
+Another helpful option to convert bigWig to bedGraph files and vice versa on Linux is using the binaries from [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/admin/exe/).

 ```bash